 "Rojava is a chance for the whole world, especially for women and white feminism, to finally understand that the fight for women is nothing else than the struggle for revolution and justice, and the women there are a role model for us.
 They are building a society where women even write their revolutionary history, a history that until now has ignored the power of women.
 They have their destiny in their hand.
 Let us look to Rojava for getting hope for our lost world, and energy to continue our fight for a better life."

 --> Sky Deep and Hevî are friends from two completely different worlds yet somehow, this song is a result of our worlds and passions combined.
 This song was born from the internal journeys that happen within the external environments that we endure everyday of our existence.
 It is a special moment when two people come together with intersecting journeys that result in art PLUS activism.
 We work towards freedom every day.
 This song is a piece of our soul.
 Hope lives in these frequencies.

-We will present our #Rojava project at CTM Festival at Kunsthaus Bethanien, Berlin, on 6 February 2016, 1:30 pm CET:
+We presented our #Rojava project at CTM Festival at Kunsthaus Bethanien, Berlin, on 6 February 2016, 1:30 pm CET: archived

 In December 2015, female:pressure launched a campaign to raise awareness and generate a debate on issues around solidarity with resistance movement currently taking place in the cantons of #Rojava (western Kurdistan, located in northern Syria), where women participate on all levels of decision making and building a new society from scratch, with built-in social, racial and ethnic justice, religious freedom, ecological principles and gender equality.